robnagler/robnagler.github.io/_drafts/2023-12-25-Coroutines.md

 ### END

+- thread executors for expensive operations (aiohttp)
+- running multiple event loops didn't seem like a good idea

-- "async with" is a coroutine so be aware of state changes
+- "with" is a coroutine so be aware of state changes

 computer.